 Filters providing flexibility

-Filters are standalone functions separate from the application like directives but the main functionality of filters is transformation of data from one format to other format.
-There are various types of filters that allow you to perform simple task like formatting-decimal place, formatting dates, sorting array, reversing the order of array, etc.
+Filters are standalone functions separate from the application like directives but the main functionality of filters is the transformation of data from one format to another format.
+There are various types of filters that allow you to perform simple tasks like formatting-decimal place, formatting dates, sorting the array, reversing the order of the array, etc.

-Filter just filters the data using the transformation function before it is rendered in view.
+Filter just filters the data using the transformation function before it is rendered in a view.

-Basically when it comes to cross browser support, main problem comes with IE. While AngularJS works well with all the browsers, there are some criteria and steps listed by AngularJS to take into consideration for IE.
+Basically, when it comes to cross-browser support, the main problem comes with IE. While AngularJS works well with all the browsers, there are some criteria and steps listed by AngularJS to take into consideration for IE.

 Till now we talked about various benefits, and let me put them all together here:

-- We don’t have to write own MVC Pipeline
+- We don’t have to write our own MVC Pipeline

 - Data models are simple

-- Data binding means you don’t have to worry about the DOM manipulation.
+- Data binding means you don’t have to worry about DOM manipulation.

-In general terms view manipulates the DOM to present the data and to add behavior.
+In general terms, view manipulates the DOM to present the data and to add behavior.
 All the DOM manipulation in AngularJS occurs in directives rather than in view.
-AngularJS interprets view as a separate HTML page with placeholders for data, this makes the UI designers to work well in application.
+AngularJS interprets view as a separate HTML page with placeholders for data, this makes the UI designers work well in the application.

-As DOM manipulation is taken care by AngularJS, UI Designer can focus on view without worrying about DOM manipulation logic to be written at backend.
+As DOM manipulation is taken care of by AngularJS, UI Designer can focus on the view without worrying about DOM manipulation logic being written at the backend.

-It becomes great fun in developing web application by making app purely about presenting data into views, and not having to worry about DOM manipulation.
+It becomes great fun in developing web applications by making app purely about presenting data into views, and not having to worry about DOM manipulation.

-Service Provider is the functionality provided by AngularJS which does not get involved in main Web App, it just provides an API to expose the functionality you need to expose to main Web App.
-Primary use of SP is to
+Service Provider is the functionality provided by AngularJS which does not get involved in the main Web App, it just provides an API to expose the functionality you need to expose to the main Web App.
+The primary use of SP is to

-- Create resource sharing service which allows data sharing between multiple controllers.
+- Create a resource-sharing service that allows data sharing between multiple controllers.

-- To expose functions that interact with Server to push and pull the data and provide offline data.
+- To expose functions that interact with the server to push and pull the data and provide offline data.

-Primary task of Controller in AngularJS is to focus on View and Scope to which it is assigned.
-Controllers in AngularJS is a simple POJO functional that manipulates the scope, perform validation, pre fill form using data from server.
+The primary task of the Controller in AngularJS is to focus on the View and Scope to which it is assigned.
+Controllers in AngularJS is a simple POJO functional that manipulates the scope, performs validation, pre-fills form using data from the server.
 Hence controller uses the SP to get the data without worrying about backend logic or stuff involved.

-This is the Services that help AngularJS to make controller light weight and perform all the heavy Data manipulation in Services.
+These is the Services that help AngularJS to make the controller lightweight and perform all the heavy Data manipulation in Services.